When Faced With Uncertainty, Ask These 4 Questions First

 So, why can’t so many of our college graduates take charge and responsibility for their lives?

-Because they freeze with fear when they step into real life, a life built on the foundation of uncertainty.
-They lack the necessary skills, mindset, and, ultimately, the identity of someone who can thrive under uncertainty.
+Because they freeze with fear when they step out of the controlled environments of school and family and realize that in real life uncertainty is the norm, not the exception.
+Realizing that they lack the necessary skills, mindset, and, ultimately, the identity of someone who can thrive in uncertain situations, they are afraid to step into the arena.

 The next generation of parents will have learned from our mistakes, but how can we help this generation of young adults?